JabRef/jabref/README.md

 # JabRef Bibliography Management

-I am editing the file
+I am editing the Readme file

 JabRef is an open-source, cross-platform citation and reference management tool.